New York Giants finalize deal to make Joe Judge head coach

 It left the impression the Giants settled for Judge, but the team feels it hired a young man who can transform a young team into a winner.

-Before the coaching search started last week, Mara and fellow co-owner Steve Tisch had said they wanted to hire a leader.
+Before the coaching search started last week, Mara and fellow co-owner Steve Tisch had said they wanted to hire a leader for a team that has won 12 games in the last three seasons.

 ”We had a great conversation, and Joe articulated his vision of leadership and team building,” Tisch said. ”He clearly learned some valuable lessons in both those areas while working with Bill Belichick and Nick Saban.
 He is an impressive young leader.”